 In 2018 the Shire of Wagin conducted a number of workshops where members of the community were asked to highlight 6 risks which may affect the Shire of Wagin.
-These risks were assessed and finalised in 2020 and a plan for mitigation and/or action was laid out for the Shire to work through in order of need and ability.
+These risks were assessed and a plan for mitigation and/or action were laid out for the Shire to work through in order of need and ability.